-Sometimes our struggles toward vanquishing sin in our lives, whatever form it comes in, not only makes us sinless, it makes us more beautiful and strong as well.
-And sometimes I think becoming beautiful and strong is the purpose of righteousness, not simply becoming sinless.
+Sometimes our struggles toward vanquishing sin in our lives, whatever form it comes in, not only makes us sin less, it makes us more beautiful and strong as well.
+And sometimes I think becoming beautiful and strong is the purpose of righteousness, not simply sinning less.

 Raw Spoon, 3-2-21